Piano Faculty

 ANNA JUDKINS

 Anna has taught both piano and organ privately for 15 years and in various states (Utah, Alabama, Montana, and Ohio).
 She has taught at multiple traveling BYU Organ Workshops in locations across the United States and Canada.
-She also helped organize the Provo Pipe Organ Encounter of 2016, taught at local Organ Guild Super Saturday classes held at Brigham Young University, and taught at the 2018 RCCO Calgary Organ Festival.
+She was the Director of the 2016 Utah Valley Pipe Organ Encounter, taught at local Organ Guild Super Saturday classes held at BYU, and taught at the 2018 Royal Candian College of Organists Calgary Organ Festival.

-Anna is the current organist/pianist for both Westlake United Methodist Church in Westlake, Ohio and St. Rocco Catholic Church in Cleveland, Ohio.
-She is a sought-after accompanist for churches, recitals, juries and adjudicated events in the area.
+Anna is the current organist/pianist for both Westlake United Methodist Church and St. Rocco Catholic Church in Cleveland.
+She is a sought-after accompanist for churches, recitals, juries, and adjudicated events in the area.

 MARINA KERZE